cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

 Any valid term id applicable on locations (places).
-For a list of available terms, see UiTdatabank taxonomy (TO DO: link to guide).
+For a list of available terms, see [UiTdatabank taxonomy](https://docs.publiq.be/docs/uitdatabank/7d8d9b4653fc1-terms).

 **Example**